10 Things We Love About Arlington Heights

 There’s No Place Like Home

-Whether you’re renting a high rise apartment, looking for a historic home with character, or seeking a move-in ready new construction, Arlington Heights offers all of the above within walking distance to its downtown hub.
-Talk about big city feel with small-town charm.
+Arlington Heights has diverse housing stock.
+Whether you’re renting a high-rise apartment, looking for a historic home with character, or seeking move-in ready new construction, Arlington Heights has it all.
+Plus, homes are generally close to the downtown hub – talk about big city feel with small-town charm!Famous Former Residents

-Of course, the library is also the center of the Arlington Heights community, hosting events like a yearly evening art show for its district schools, and an annual job fair for local teens, a monthly storytelling series, summer and winter reading programs, and various engaging events for local families.
+Of course, the library is also the center of the Arlington Heights community, hosting engaging events like a yearly art show for its district schools, an annual job fair for local teens, a monthly storytelling series, and summer and winter reading programs.

 Lake Arlington is a 50-acre manmade lake.
 A 2-mile path surrounds the water and is the perfect spot to hike and enjoy nature.
 Additional recreational amenities include a fishing pier, sensory garden, picnic shelter, game tables, and sailboat and paddleboat rentals.
 There are even sailing lessons for those looking to take on a new hobby!

 An Easy Commute to Chicago

 Getting to downtown Chicago from Arlington Heights is a breeze.
 The community has two Metra stations offering direct access to Chicago’s Ogilvie Station.
 Residents also have access to I-90 and Route 53, which links to several interstates.